 The E-rate Program discount for a school district is based on its poverty level, and its urban/rural status.

-The E-rate Productivity Center (EPC) will calculate the discount based on the information you provide in your school district’s profile.
+The E-rate Productivity Center (EPC) will calculate the discount based on the information you provide in your school district’s profile File Along with Me.
 But to see it in advance, you can calculate the discount yourself.
 Today we’ll cover how to calculate E-rate discounts for school districts and schools.

 Up until a few years ago, schools were allowed to calculate their own discount even if they were part of a school district.
 This is not the case anymore.
 If a school is part of a district, it has to use the district’s discount level.